-If you are paying child support and are considering filing bankruptcy, you may want to know how a bankruptcy ruling will affect your child support obligations.
-On the other hand, if you are currently receiving child support, and the paying parent has filed for bankruptcy, you may be wondering what effect this will have on your child support payments.
-Following are some questions and answers on child support and bankruptcy.
+Both parents have a legal responsibility to financially care for their child.
+Courts take this obligation very seriously and generally won't relieve a parent of this duty.
+If you're paying child support and considering filing for bankruptcy, you may want to know how a bankruptcy ruling will affect your child support responsibilities.
+On the other hand, if you're currently receiving child support, and the paying parent has filed for bankruptcy, you may be wondering what effect this will have on your child support payments.

-Q: My ex-wife has declared bankruptcy, and now she says she doesn't have to pay child support.
+Q: My ex-spouse has declared bankruptcy, and now says she doesn't have to pay child support.
 Is that true?

-Q: My ex-husband filed for bankruptcy last week.
+Q: My co-parent filed for bankruptcy last week.
 He owes back child support for more than six months.
 Will bankruptcy wipe this out?

-A: No. Back child support payments (sometimes called payment "in arrears") cannot be discharged by filing for bankruptcy, so your ex-husband's obligations on back child support will remain in place.
+A: No. Filing for bankruptcy does not discharge unpaid child support payments (sometimes called payment "in arrears"), so your co-parent’s obligations on back child support will remain in place.

 Q: I'm looking into filing for bankruptcy, and I read that debts "in the nature of support" for children can't be discharged.
 What does this mean?

-A: Debts "in the nature of support" for a child are basically any debts you incurred that relate to your child's welfare and upbringing, other than debts arising directly from child support payments owed.
-For example, if you owe debts for medical care that your child received, you will not be able to discharge those in bankruptcy.
-They will be considered debts "in the nature of support."
+A: When filing for Chapter 13 bankruptcy or Chapter 7 bankruptcy, debts "in the nature of support" cannot be discharged.
+Debts "in the nature of support" for a child are basically any debts you incurred that relate to your child's welfare and upbringing, other than unpaid child support payments owed.
+For example, if you have medical bills for care that your child received, you will not be able to wipe those out in bankruptcy.